aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-dotx/_index.md

 ---
 title: Convert XLS to DOTX using Python or with free Online Converter
 description: XLS to DOTX conversion in your Python applications without using Microsoft Office or online.
-Test free CSV to POT online converter quickly before integrating the code.
+Test free XLS to DOTX online converter quickly before integrating the code.

 family: total
 platformtag: Python